bigfix/developer.bigfix.com/site/reference/types/task-action.md

 # type: task action

-The &lt;task action&lt; inspectors grant access to the set of scheduled task actions.
+The &lt;task action&gt; inspectors grant access to the set of scheduled task actions.
 Actions have an ID and a type.
 The action types include starting COM handles, executing programs,  sending emails and displaying messages.

 # id of &lt;task action&gt; : string